Sedce/Thesis/Python/README.md

-# An analysis of songs of Musicians usin K-means
+# An analysis of songs of Musicians using K-means algorithm
 This github repository